jayprakash07/Chernobyl-Archival-Website/CONTRIBUTING.md

 A Github account:
  - A basic understanding of Git and Github
- - Familiarity with HTML, CSS, and image manipulation software (e.g.,     Photoshop, GIMP, etc.)
+ - Familiarity with HTML, CSS, and Javascript.
  - If you are new to Git and Github, check out Github's Getting Started guide and Git's Documentation.
+ - Access to reputable sources for historical information related to the Chernobyl disaster.

 ### How to Contribute
 To contribute to the project, follow these steps: